General Math FAQ

 Check out the Academic Success At Princeton website for lots of useful information.

-The McGraw Center at Princeton offers a variety of resources including individual tutoring and tutor-facilitated study groups for all the freshman math courses.
-Starting in the fall of 2011, in addition to MAT100 through MAT203 they will add MAT214, MAT215 and MAT217 to their list of supported courses.
+The McGraw Center at Princeton offers a variety of resources including individual tutoring and tutor-facilitated study groups for most of the freshman math courses.
+(Check their website for a list of supported courses.)
 This is a great resource which we highly recommend.

 It can be very helpful to use a study group to talk about questions that came up during class or as you were going over your notes.
 The McGraw Study Halls are a good place to meet people from the same course if you are trying to put together a study group.